1300 Calorie Diet Plan: Easy Weekly Meal Prep

 6. Flexibility in Calorie Limit

 Let’s say you’re looking for all these benefits, and these meals, BUT, a 1300 calorie is not your goal.
-If that’s the case, I have got a 1200 meal prep plan that is pretty much the same , but with calories reduced further.
+If that’s the case, you can try:

 1300 Calorie Meal Plan Menu with Easy Weekly Meal Prep